 Ciao from isolation…. never thought I would ever write that sentence – but more about that later.
 First the food.
 I have a classic French Quiche recipe for you today.
 Quiche is wonderfully versatile and super easy to make.
-I have used caramelised onions, beautifully ripe tomatoes and for a slight Italian twist, dollops of fresh ricotta and a good drizzle of balsamic vinegar to serve.
+I have used caramelised onions, beautifully ripe tomatoes and for a slight Italian twist, dollops of fresh ricotta and a good drizzle of the most delicious balsamic vinegar from Compagnia del Montale to serve (not sponsored its just the best)

 The pastry is lovely and flaky and fool proof, I guarantee.
 My tiny Florence kitchen is missing my much loved kitchen gadgets, so I have made this by feel only.
 You can do it too.